If you’re planning on spending a night in Greenville, here are some great pet-friendly hotel options! GSP airport hotels are also listed.

 Some of our families chose to fly in and out on the same day!
 Usually this works really well as it can save on hotel costs and busy schedules!

 During the summer months and middle of winter, this can be a precarious plan!
-From Fleur’s experience from working in the airline industry, it is more common than not to experience delays due to weather during the middle of summer and middle of winter.
+From a staff member’s experience from working in the airline industry, it is more common than not to experience delays due to weather during the middle of summer and middle of winter due to the extreme temperatures possible those times of year.
 We would recommend that you allow for delays as you plan out your itinerary!

 Leaving too short of a window between your arriving flight and your return flight can lead to unnecessary stress on a very happy day.